 Sensitive Skin?
-These Are The Best (And Gentlest) Facial Cleansing Brushes For Your Complexion
+These Are The Best (And Gentlest) Facial Cleansing Brushes For You

 We may include products - handpicked by our editors - we find useful for our readers.
 When you buy through our retail links, we may earn an affiliate commission — view our product review process and sources of information.

-You may believe facial cleansing brushes can irritate your already sensitive skin, but that’s not necessarily true.
-There are a lot of cleansing brushes gentle enough for sensitive skin that can keep your complexion soft and clean without messing with it — the secret lies in how soft the bristles are, the speed, what cleanser you use, and how often you use your cleansing brush (more on that later).
-To help you sort out the endless options available, we rounded up the best cleansing brushes delicate enough for sensitive skin you can add to your beauty ritual to get a throughout cleanse without bothering the complexion.
+You may believe facial cleansing brushes will irritate your already sensitive skin, but that’s not necessarily true.
+There are plenty of gentle and non-abrasive devices suitable for different skin sensitivities that can leave your complexion clean and soft without damaging it.
+The key lies in how soft the bristles are, the speed setting, the choice of cleanser, and how often you use your cleansing brush.
+To help you sort out the endless options available, we’ve rounded up the best facial cleansing brushes for sensitive skin that will give you a thorough cleanse without being harsh on your skin.

 How do facial cleansing brushes work?